msu-cmse-courses/cmse495-SS24/0130-ASSIGNMENT_Proposal_Template.md

 ---
 # Instructions

 Please write your proposals either in full markdown files (md) or as Jupyter notebooks (ipynb).
 This notebook not only acts as instructions/outline for your proposal but should be used as a template for writing.
-Rename the file to something like ```proposal.md``` or ```proposal.ipynb``` and commit it to your ```docs``` folder.  **_DO NOT leave the instructions in your submitted document**.
+Rename the file to something like ```proposal.md``` or ```proposal.ipynb``` and commit it to your ```docs``` folder.  **_DO NOT leave the instructions in your submitted document_**.
 Erase all instructions and only leave the basic structure and format.
 Try to write the proposal to a general audience that may be interested (for example your classmates, your advisor or your lab mates).

+Make this look as professional as possible.
+You will be sending this to your project sponsors.

 ---